 Physical Therapy

-Dr. Barry LoSasso, together with Kate Grace, RPT, OPA-C, Owner & Director of Evolve Physical Therapy + Advanced Wellness in San Diego, California, developed a post-operative protocol to enhance and improve the outcome for patients.
+Recognizing the importance of structured rehabilitation, Dr. Barry LoSasso collaborated with Kate Grace, RPT, OPA-C, Owner and Director of Evolve Physical Therapy + Advanced Wellness in San Diego, California, to develop a comprehensive postoperative physical therapy protocol specifically designed for patients undergoing the Nuss Procedure.

 This video, although created several years ago, still has very relevant information and resources for your recovery process.
 We encourage you and your family to watch the video prior to surgery to get an understanding of the types of exercises that will be helpful for your recovery.
 Each patient should be evaluated by a physical therapist in order to be given their specific set of exercises and the right schedule for that patient.